indrarahul/Cozyo_assignment/Cozyo_assignment_1.md

 Challenges, and Datasets for Driveability Assessment in Autonomous Driving" ,  arXiv:1811.11277v1 27 Nov 2018
 - Braden Hurl, Krzysztof Czarnecki, Steven Waslander "Precise Synthetic Image and LiDAR (PreSIL) Dataset for Autonomous Vehicle Perception" , arXiv:1905.00160v2 7 May 2019
 - Magnus Wrenninge, Jonas Unger "Synscapes: A Photorealistic Synthetic Dataset for Street Scene Parsing", arXiv:1810.08705v1 19 Oct 2018
+- Love Lidberg "Object Detection using deep learning and synthetic data", LiU ITN-TEK A 18/030 SE

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)